Missed reporting foreign assets on your ITR?

-Any individual who is residing and working in India but belongs to any other country will have to pay tax under the Income Tax Act 1961.
+Any individual who resides and works in India but belongs to any other country will have to pay tax mandatorily in India under the Income Tax Act 1961.
 However, the provisions for expatriates under the Income Tax Act are different.
-You will get complete knowledge of taxability for expats in this article.
+This article will provide complete knowledge of taxability for expats.

 All the income will be taxable under the Income Tax Act of 1961.
 All the income means the income from any source that is received within India is taxable according to Indian taxation rules.
 Even foreign nationals are liable to pay taxes on capital gains, if any, while selling any capital asset in India.
-The tax by the foreign nationals can be paid at the source as a tax deduction at the source and can be filed in return to get a deduction against it.
+Foreign nationals can pay taxes through a tax deduction at the source, which can then be claimed as a deduction when filing their tax returns.

-Foreign nationals are taxed in India as per their residential status.
+Foreign nationals under Income Tax Act are taxed in India based on their residential status.
 Various norms are made in the Income Tax Act for the taxability of foreign nationals in India.
 They are :

-The expatriates who become residents of India are liable to pay taxes on the income earned by them from all over the world.
+The expatriates who become residents of India are liable to pay taxes on the income they earn from all over the world.
 The incomes from their own country will be considered, though this income may have been earned or received outside – it shall be taxed in India.
-In case this income is also taxable in another country, the taxpayer can take advantage of DTAA.
+If this income is also taxable in another country, the taxpayer can take advantage of DTAA.

 Those individuals who are non-resident Indians(NRI) or residents but not ordinarily resident (RNOR) are liable to pay income tax on all the incomes acquired within India.